 Between the mentioned first and the second wave, a significant boost to continental integration took place and this had consequences on the development of regional and sub-regional organisations too.
 Notably, during the 2nd Extraordinary Session of the OAU Heads of State and Government devoted to Africa's economic problems, held in Lagos, Nigeria, in 1980, the Parties adopted the Lagos Plan of Action (LPA) and the Final Plan of Lagos.
 Both the Plans aimed to undertake measures for the restructuring of the economic base of the African continent, by adopting a far-reaching regional approach based, primarily, on collective self-reliance.
-The Final Plan, especially, called for the drafting of a Treaty to eventually establish an African Common Market by the year 2000 as a first step towards the creation of an African Economic Community.47 the institutions established by the AEC Treaty.48 The Treaty entered into force in 1994.49
+The Final Plan, especially, called for the drafting of a Treaty to eventually establish an African Common Market by the year 2000 as a first step towards the creation of an African Economic Community.

 In 1991 this idea became the central feature of the Abuja Treaty establishing the African Economic Community (AEC), which was conceived as an organic structure for economic integration and constituting an integral part of the OAU.
-The institutions or organs of the OAU were co-opted to perform the functions of
+The institutions or organs of the OAU were co-opted to perform the functions of the institutions established by the AEC Treaty.
+The Treaty entered into force in 1994.

-47 OAU, Lagos Plan of Action for the Economic Development of Africa 1980-2000, Lagos, Nigeria, 1980, Annex I.
+&lt;sup>47 OAU, Lagos Plan of Action for the Economic Development of Africa 1980-2000, Lagos, Nigeria, 1980, Annex I.